 What If Baby Is Sleeping When They Are Due A Feed?

 As a rule, you should NOT let your newborn sleep for longer than 4 hours without a feed… even at night.

 Not only does your newborn need the nourishment to gain weight, if you are breastfeeding, delaying feeding for longer than 4 hours may disrupt your milk supply too.

 So if your little one is asleep when their next feed is due, then you should definitely wake them up.

-Breastfed babies will wake for feeds every 2-3 hours and bottle-fed babies will wake every 3-4 hours.
+TOP TIP: Breastfed babies will wake for feeds every 2-3 hours and bottle-fed babies will wake every 3-4 hours.